JeffGuKang/react-native-ts-starter/README.md

 We include .vscode settings can be changed your settings.
 If you want to use your vscode settings, just delete the `.vscode` folder.

+## ESLint

+You would install some modules globally related to ESLint when you use ESLint as global module. (ex: `npm install -g eslint`)

 ## License